 Member Activity Tracking Form

 At present, the security of America is not a certainty, we must never relax our efforts in being prepared for the forces that may threaten our democracy.
 Working with your local officials in Civil Preparedness, crime prevention, donations to the USO, purchasing U.S. Savings Bonds, assisting victims of natural disasters and awareness of our POW/MIA issues is all part of this program.

-National Security Report Forms (Editable)
+National Security Information and Report Forms

 The National Association of Parliamentarians defines a parliamentarian as someone who is there to help you conduct meetings more efficiently and make decisions more effectively.
 In the American Legion Auxiliary the Parliamentarian is often a trusted individual in the organization who can offer insight into Robert’s Rules of Parliamentary Procedure and the past practices of the organization.

 Past Unit President’s are the members of this committee who assume the responsibility of caring for and giving support to our ex-servicewomen.
 Scholarships are offered to children and grandchildren of veterans to continue in attaining higher education.

 Past President’s Parley Information and Forms

 Our American Legion Auxiliary Poppy is hand-made by the veterans for which the veteran receives money for each poppy made.
 Many of these veterans are in VA Medical Centers, and in some cases, the therapeutic benefits derived are most helpful to them.
 Promoting public awareness and the history and the purpose of the Poppy is part of this program.
 Contacting schools to enter Poppy Poster contests and displaying posters in a store window enhances public awareness.